-- The School has been notified that the pupil has been registered as a pupil at another school. - A pupil has ceased to attend the School and the parent(s) have satisfied the County Council that the pupil is receiving education otherwise than by attendance at school. - The School has been notified by the School Medical Officer that the pupil is unlikely to be in a fit state of health to attend school before becoming legally exempt from the obligation to attend. - The pupil has been absent from School without reasonable cause for four academic weeks and the Head Teacher of the School has failed after reasonable enquiry and consultation with the EWS to obtain information on the cause of absence. - The Head Teacher has been notified that the pupil has died. - A pupil in the Nursery class has not transferred to a Reception class at the School. - A pupil has not returned to School within ten school days of the agreed return date after a family holiday in term time. - The pupil will cease to be of compulsory school age before the School next meets, and has notified an intention to discontinue in attendance. - The pupil has been permanently excluded and the Pupil Discipline Committee has confirmed this decision.
+- The School has been notified that the pupil has been registered as a pupil at another school. - A pupil has ceased to attend the School and the parent(s) have satisfied the County Council that the pupil is receiving education otherwise than by attendance at school. - The School has been notified by the School Medical Officer that the pupil is unlikely to be in a fit state of health to attend school before becoming legally exempt from the obligation to attend. - The pupil has been absent from School without reasonable cause for 2 academic weeks and the Head Teacher of the School has failed after reasonable enquiry to obtain information on the cause of absence. - The Head Teacher has been notified that the pupil has died. - A pupil has not returned to School within ten school days of the agreed return date after a family holiday in term time. - The pupil will cease to be of compulsory school age before the School next meets, and has notified an intention to discontinue in attendance. - The pupil has been permanently excluded and the Pupil Discipline Committee has confirmed this decision.